iluna007/Portfolio_04_UCR_3D/README.md

 Installation and Deployment
 Prerequisites
 Node.js and npm must be installed on your machine.

 Steps to Deploy
-Clone the repository:
+1. Clone the repository:

-bash
-Copiar código
 git clone https://github.com/iluna007/Portfolio_04_UCR_3D.git
-Navigate into the project directory:
+2. Navigate into the project directory: cd Portfolio_04_UCR_3D

-bash
-Copiar código
-cd Portfolio_04_UCR_3D
-Install dependencies:
+3. Install dependencies:

-bash
-Copiar código
 npm install
-Start the development server:
+4. Start the development server: npm run dev

-bash
-Copiar código
-npm run dev
-Access the project at http://localhost:3000.

-To build the project for production:
+5. To build the project for production: npm run build

-bash
-Copiar código
-npm run build
 License
 This project is open-source under the MIT License.